melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 In JavaScript memory is automatically allocated when variables are declare, and automatically freed by the garbage collector when not needed and garbage collection is scheduled.

 Browsers are probably the most exposed piece of software nowadays, and the vendors already do a lot of work to provide secure sandboxing.
-When using JavaScript, you're using a memory-safe language, in a sandboxed environmen
+When using JavaScript, you're using a memory-safe language, in a sandboxed environment.

 Rust is a statically typed, meaning types known at compile time, while dynamic types are only known at run time.
 JavaScript and TypeScript are dynamically typed languages.
 Don't anyone fool you into believing otherwise.
 Rust's strong typing makes it harder to write incorrect programs.
 Rust knows what might be an error and what might be undefined and forces you to do something about it.
 (Even it's you just `.unwrap()` it, at least you are aware of your footgun.)